 Montclair is home to several fine-art galleries, and most are free and open to the public.
 While strolling around town, take a moment to visit BrassWorks on Grove, Gallery 51, Gallery Loupe, 73 See Gallery, and Studio Montclair's Block Gallery.
 Call ahead for hours of operation.

 Created to nurture and showcase the talents of filmmakers from around the world, the Montclair Film Festival has been a hit with the community since its inception in 2012.
 It continues to offer first-rate screenings and symposiums during its signature annual event each April/May.
 The organization also holds programs throughout the year, including screenings at its own 505 Cinema.
 For older kids, there are Slam My Story! live storytelling performances for high schoolers, an Emerging Filmmaker Competition for 6th to 12th graders, and a 505 Films + Friends Club for teens.

 Montclair Historical Society

-The Montclair Historical Society is home to the Nathaniel Crane House, Israel Crane House, Clark House and Library and Charles Schultz House.
-These historic houses are open for public tours, please call ahead for times and tour information.
-Phone: (973)744-1796
+The Montclair Historical Society oversees the Crane House and Historic YWCA, Nathaniel Crane House, Clark House and Library, and Charles Schultz House.
+These historic buildings are open for public tours and other special events throughout the year.
+Kids will enjoy family programs that include crafts, scavenger hunts, and even lessons on how to cook over a hearth.
+Call ahead for times and tour information.

 Montclair Parks & Recreation